Can I Sell A House With Fire Damage In New Jersey?

 Selling A House With Fire Damage

 When selling a house with fire damage, there are two options: you can list the home with a realtor or sell your home quickly to a cash home buying company, like Garden State Cash Homes.

 When listing the home with a realtor, you will more than likely receive a cash offer from a cash home buying company anyway but in this case since you listed with a realtor you will have to pay 5% – 6% for realtor fees on the purchase price.
 Selling directly to a company that buys cash you will avoid realtor fees.

 Cash home buying companies, or investors, can pay cash and close quickly.
-They will usually buy your home in “as-is” condition and you can walk away from your fire damaged house in a few weeks.
+They will usually purchase your house in “as-is” regardless of the condition and you can walk away from your fire damaged house in a few weeks.
 Investors will pay a little less than the average buyer, and that’s because they are assuming all of the risk.
 When an investor buys your home, they will be responsible for managing rehab.